Fan1ing/MesoNet/README.md

 Key features include:
 1) **Physics-aware architecture** that preserves chemical interpretability while capturing interaction hierarchies
 2) **Unified representation learning** enabling seamless cross-component generalization
-3) **Attention mechanisms** that quantify contribution weights of molecular subgroups
+3) **cross scale mechanisms** that quantify contribution weights of molecular subgroups

 The model demonstrates superior performance in predicting mixture properties while maintaining transparency - offering both accurate predictions and mechanistic insights into interaction.
-Its architecture specifically addresses the "compositional gap" between binary and ternary systems through innovative feature embedding.
+We believe that with the accumulation of data, this model may play a greater advantage in unified modeling composed of more properties and more components (>3).

 For more design concepts and details of the model, please refer to Article  **Non-Random Parameterized Networks for Cross-Scale Modeling of Compositional Interplay**

 # Supporting Information
 **Note: This section includes additional details not discussed in the main text**
-## Advantage:
-  Our model excels in simultaneously modeling the interactions between different components, whether they are binary or ternary mixtures, within a single unified framework.
-Unlike traditional approaches where components are modeled separately, our model integrates multiple components, enabling accurate predictions across varying mixture compositions.
-This unified approach allows the model to capture complex intermolecular interactions consistently, across both binary and ternary systems, thereby enhancing its ability to handle compositional diversity and nonlinear interactions effectively.

-This cross-component modeling capability is a key strength, as it bridges the compositional gap between binary and ternary mixtures, offering a cohesive solution for complex systems.
 Unified Modeling Results Across Different Components
 ## Unified Modeling Results Across Different Components
 **RMSE for activity coefficient prediction.**